THECALLR/sdk-php/README.md

 *Method*
 * [sms.send](http://thecallr.com/docs/api/services/sms/#sms.send)

-#### If you want to receive replies, do not set a sender - we will automatically use a shortcode
+#### If you want to receive replies, do not set a sender - we will automatically use an SMS number

 ```php
 $from = '';